 Camping is available at Trail Camp or Outpost Camp along the main trail.

-.
-NOTE: Do not post any messages on either board along the lines of "What's the weather going to be like on such-and-such a day, next month or next year."
+The main gathering place for current Mt.
+Whitney area info is the Mt.
+Whitney Portal Store Message Board (which has plenty of useful info when you either use the Search button, or sift through the many newbie posts).
+NOTE: Try not to post any messages on the board along the lines of "What's the weather going to be like on such-and-such a day, next month or next year."
 No one knows and it makes you look extremely green.
 (As Doug Thompson of the Portal Store says, "If you have to ask, you shouldn't be on the mountain.")
 You've been warned.

 That being said, weather can be tricky and change dramatically, depending on the season, so use the following links (along with what people have posted on the above sites about current conditions):